WincerChan/SolVanityCL/README.md

   Search Solana vanity pubkey

 Options:
   --starts-with TEXT              Public key starts with the indicated prefix.
   --ends-with TEXT                Public key ends with the indicated suffix.
+  --count INTEGER                 Count of pubkeys to generate.  [default: 1] --output-dir DIRECTORY          Output directory.  [default: ./] --select-device / --no-select-device
+                                  Select OpenCL device manually  [default: no-
+                                  select-device]
   --iteration-bits INTEGER        Number of the iteration occupied bits.
-Recommended
-                            24, 26, 28, 30, 32.
-The larger the bits, the
+                                  Recommended 24, 26, 28, 30, 32.
+The larger
-                            longer it takes to complete an iteration.
-                            [default: 24]
-  --count INTEGER           Count of pubkeys to generate.  [default: 1] --help                    Show this message and exit.
+                                  the bits, the longer it takes to complete an iteration.  [default: 24] --help                          Show this message and exit.
 ```

 Example: